DESCARTES25/ChallengeCompleteDocker/README.md

 	![alt text](https://github.com/DESCARTES25/ChallengeCompleteDocker/blob/master/powershell.png)

-4) Build Jar for ChallengeRestApi-master using Maven 3.1) Enter in ChallengeRestApi-master directory
-	3.2) Execute ./mvnw clean install in order to build the Jar File for the Api Rest Microservice
+4) Build Jar for ChallengeRestApi-master using Maven ⋅⋅4.1.
+Enter in ChallengeRestApi-master directory ⋅⋅4.2.
+To build the Jar File for the Api Rest Microservice Execute ###./mvnw clean install

 5) Build Jar for ChallengeRestApi-master using Maven 3.1) Enter in ChallengeRestApi-master directory